varigence/docs/bimlflex/reference-documentation/settings/EnableRollbackDv.md

 varigenceArticleType: Reference
 ---

-# Rollback DV
+# Enable Rollback

+For SSIS Only.
 Determines if the Batch orchestration engine rolls back (deletes) committed changes to the Data Vault database in case of a failed process.

 Notes:

-* This setting is part of the *Orchestration* settings category.
+* This setting is part of the *Data Vault* settings category.
 * The default value for this setting is `N`.